lamtt77/lamt-nixconfig/README.md

 ## Quickstart: TODO
 + Comment out 'mysecrets' input in 'flake.nix' for non-secrets deployment
++ Boot with 'EFI' bios
++ Must ensure hardware-configuration fileSystems correct, best is to use /by-label/

 ### WSL
 * If starting as root, run the following to init: